KINEMATICS & INERTIAL SUITS

 In addition to good electronics, (sensor data) inertial suits need information on the geometry of the user's joints before they can provide accurate mocap data.

 Simply, if the elbow joint is off (image on the right), you will not be able to reach the coffee cup.
+See how we combat this below.

 One Skeleton Size Doesn't Fit Everyone